ziggybaba1/rave-react-native/README.md

 ## How It Works

-This is a simple demonstration of how to set up rave react native SDK for your app.
+This is a simple demonstration of how to set up a simple react native App and integrate `rave react native SDK` into it.

 To set up rave react native SDK into your application, follow the process below;